dreamcatcher-tech/network/Inbox/2025-04-18 0937 publishing to npm.md

 Plus if we move flush to be server side, that removes a bunch of logic off browser ?

 context should publish the store component too, then we can have a separate unpublished package that is a react server that is set up to verify this thing is working before publish.

+test using pure npm as the vite bundler and see if we can import packages there.

+may need to move dotenv package out of helpers ?